 In September 2017 we have just started a new team of pupils, led by Mr Barton.
 Their job will be to investigate how we use energy at the school and to help us use it wisely and efficiently.
 We are doing this work in collaboration with other schools, via the Energy Sparks website.

 So far, we have selected the team simply by asking Key Stage 2 pupils to volunteer.
 Our team list can be found here.
 You can keep up to date with our progress on Energy Sparks.
 You can also find out more about the project through their latest newsletter - issue 3 - in which we are mentioned again!
+We are also mentioned in Issue 9, having been joint winners of the Energy Sparks Award!

 The newsletter archive can also be accessed by clicking on the highlighted issues below: